OnurBuyuktezgel/evi_portfolio/README.md

-This is a personal portfolio website of a professional musician and music teacher built with Rails, which also allows students book private classes.
+This is a personal portfolio website of a professional musician and music teacher, where students can also book private classes.
+It's built with Rails.